Back in 2015, Think With Google published four new moments that every marketer should know.

 In terms of content creation, which is something that many of us are involved with, finding inspiration (and data) is a necessity.

-With the lockdown in place, many people have had to communicate with their loved ones on a strictly virtual basis.
+With the lockdown and travel restrictions in place, many people have had to communicate with their loved ones on a strictly virtual basis.

 Zoom, a popular video conferencing service, recently saw its revenue soar 169% because of the pandemic-driven need to move communication online.